Ecology of Marine Microbes

 You might find some of the resources below helpful as you do this exercise:

-The day of genome microbial population genetics.
+The day of microbial population genetics.

 09:00 - 10:30 Microbial population genetics: tools, terminology, and open questions